Zack Heart

 Nicholas Zack Samuel Heart is an Australian Professional Actor and Television and Film Personality.
 Heart is recognized as an Actor, Voice Actor, Television Presenter, and Wildlife Expert, conservationist.
-As of 2025, Heart has a number of projects in the pipeline, he is a playing a lead role in a horror feature film ‘House of Flies’ set to begin filming in August 2025.
-He is also starring in a new wildlife Television series ‘working title’ set to air in summer of 2025.
+Since September 2025, Heart has played the lead role in 5 films and starring in 2.
+He is also starring in a new wildlife Television series set to go into production in summer of 2026.

 Early life

 Heart studying Zoology and Conservation Biology at NMIT with further studies in ethology and wildlife management.
 He played baseball with the Fitzroy Lions from an early age up until 17, whilst also becoming a talented golfer achieving a handicap of 4.
 Heart's main interest was animals and spent his childhood working in the field with his father up until his father was killed in a vehicle accident.

 Heart moved into the television and film world at age 17, becoming a professional stunt man with the New Generation Stunts Agency.
 Heart was trained under the Sanford Meisner acting technique by veteran Australian actress Vikki Blanche, and continued under Australian icon John Orcsik at The Australian Film and Television Academy.
 Heart has continued his acting schooling with coaches from the Ivana Chubbuck acting school.